tobydoig/3dword2vec/README.md

  ![Screenshot](screenshot.png)

+    Left mouse - rotate
+    Right mouse - move model
+    Mouse wheel - zoom
+    WASD - was meant to move the camera but does weird things (for now)

 Google makes a very large pre-trained word2vec file available, with 3m search phrases and each has 300 features (numbers).
 We use PCA and UMAP to reduce these features to 3 (x, y, z).
 You can then rotate/zoom the plot and mouse over dots to see the underlying search terms.

 Note, we randomly sample a portion of the data because 3m is a bit much.
 This is governed by the SAMPLE_SIZE parameter and significantly affects the 3d data generation time.